 Big KRIT is one of my favorite rappers in the game right now.
-Heavily slept on and immensely talented.
-If you’re into hip-hop at all, you should check him out.
-In an older track, he articulates such a humbling perspective on the matter,
+Incredibly talented.
+Heavily slept on.
+If you’re into hip-hop at all, give him a listen.
+In an older track off his 2010 mixtape KRIT WUZ HERE, he articulates such a humbling perspective on the matter.

 “It’s hard to be broke and do better.
 Father forgive me.”

 This single line addresses so much: A sober judgment of right and wrong.
-Good intentions; honest weakness.
-It gives just a glimpse into the realities of living through adversity.
-Simplifying the human experience and obsessing over people’s flaws; it only leads us further and further away from legitimate understanding.
+Good intentions, but honest weakness.
+It gives just a glimpse into the realities of living in adversity.

 We can’t dismiss the realities of life, and we mustn’t be afraid of what we don’t understand.